multiscale/muscle3/docs/source/time_bridges.rst

 The time bridge will ignore the contents of that message, but it will use the timestamps to decide which input messages to send to the receiver in its next message.
-It will then receive those messages from the sender if needed and available, collate them into a list, and send that list to the receiver, after which it will receive the next clock message and repeat.
+It will then receive those messages from the sender if needed and available, collate the selected ones (see below) into a list, and send that list to the receiver, after which it will receive the next clock message and repeat.

 Deciding which data to send
 ---------------------------